mhudecheck/revgeo/README.md

 This package started as an extension to RPhoton/geocode to enable reverse geocoding with Photon, but it's since turned into a complete rewrite, with the added benefit of being able to use the Google Maps API without having to load multiple libraries.
 If you'd like to geocode an address with Photon (and not reverse geocode latitude/longitude coordinates), you easily use their library at https://github.com/rCarto/photon/blob/master/R/geocode.R.

-I'll try to get around to including standard geocoding in this package, but it won't happen in the next couple of weeks.
+I'll try to get around to including standard geocoding in this package, but it isn't a promise.